BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 In the case of the clones knocking on doors and waiting, even the single- processor system benefits from concurrency because it can switch from a task that is waiting (*blocked*) to one that is ready to go.
-But if all the tasks can run all the time, then the cost of switching is going to slow everything down, and in that case concurrency usually only makes sense if you *do* have multiple processors.
+But if all the tasks can run all the time, then the cost of switching slows everything down, and in that case concurrency usually only makes sense if you *do* have multiple processors.